Supreme Court weighs mandating public funds for religious schools in Maine

 Bindas, the lawyer for the families, does not deny that the schools at the center of this case are religious.
 "This case is about whether the U.S. Constitution allows a state to bar a parent's choice of school simply because the school is religious," he contends.
 "We believe that parents should be free and trusted to choose the schools that are best for their kids."

-Maine counters that many of the state's laws and regulations governing public schools--and the private schools that do qualify for tuition payments--run counter to the teachings of religious schools in Maine.
-Laws, for instance, that ban employment discrimination against gay teachers, students, the children of same sex couples, and laws that ban discrimination against children or parents of another faith.
+Maine counters that many of the state's laws and regulations governing public schools — and the private schools that do qualify for tuition payments — run counter to the teachings of religious schools in Maine.
+These include laws that ban employment discrimination against gay teachers, and discrimination against gay students, the children of same-sex couples, and children or parents of another faith.

 Bindas dodges that issue, saying it is not presented in this case.